fwmazhar/Investigate_fuel_economy-/README.md

 Q5: For all of the models that were produced in 2008 that are still being produced now, how much has the mpg improved and which vehicle improved the most?

-all of the required questions have been answered in visual in the python notebook
+all of the required questions have been answered in the python notebook